lukecdev/PProject_3/README.md

 ###  Acknowledgments

 A huge thanks to [Chris Quinn](https://github.com/10xOXR) for his help, suggestions and patiece while I put together this project.

-## Creating the Heroku app

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
-The ordering is as follows:

-1. `heroku/python`
-2. `heroku/nodejs`